Patronics/capcap/README.md

 uses coqui STT to create live captions for the real world.

 ## Inspiration
 Those who are hard of hearing or deaf often struggle to communicate with others, even when they learn to lipread, it's not easy, and often difficult to understand.
-Many causes of hearing loss also cause an impared sense of balance.
+Many causes of hearing loss also cause an impaired sense of balance.
 ## What it does
 Caption hat listens to the speech around its wearer, and creates real-time captions of what was said.
 It can also text you reminders on command.
 It also provides an artificial horizon to help the wearer stay balanced.
 ## How we built it